 Why is it conservative?

-The Dominator Hierarchy is not itself inherently conservative or liberal.
+The Dominator Hierarchy arose out of human culture as it became more complex.
 It goes way back thousands of years.
+It certainly didn't liberate anyone or anything, so it's not liberal.
 It's based on emotion, primarily the emotions of selfishness and fear.
-So you can certainly say it's traditional.
+So you can certainly say that in that regard it's traditional.
 And guess who is enamored of tradition for tradition's sake?
 That's right, the conservatives.

+However it began, conservatives quickly appreciated how useful it could be.
 It is conservatives who are the force behind the enduring power of the Dominator Hierarchy.
-The "father of modern conservatism," Edmund Burke, did not call it a Dominator Hierarchy, his term was a "Chain of Subordination."
+The "father of modern conservatism," Edmund Burke, clearly identified it.
+He did not call it a Dominator Hierarchy, his term was a "Chain of Subordination."
+He heartily approved of this chain, indeed, he thought it was absolutely necessary for an orderly society.
+Conservatives have always believed that there is a "natural order," in which certain individuals are born to rule, and others are born to serve.
 This chain of domination turns out to be an extremely important precept of conservative ideology.
-Conservatives find this system ideal for their chronic selfishness, greed and fear.
-Unmasked, this is the "tradition" that they place at the very center of their mindset and worldview, whether they are consciously aware of it or not.
+In fact, the most important.
+It is from this basic idea that accepts and justifies inequality, superiority and inferiority, that conservatives find a system ideal for their chronic selfishness, greed and fear.
+Unveiled, this is the "tradition" that they place at the very center of their mindset and worldview, whether they are consciously aware of it or not.
 Of course, most are as blind about their support of the Dominator Hierarchy as a fish is of being in water.
-Such blind fish conservatives would be those who actually rank lower on the Dominator Hierarchy, ignorantly supporting it even though the vast majority of them are penalized, themselves, by the Dominator Hierarchy in one way or another.
-Meanwhile, those higher up on the rankings know exactly what is going on, at least with the strands they rank high upon, and have no interest in loosening its power.
+Such blind fish conservatives are often those who actually rank lower on the Dominator Hierarchy, ignorantly supporting it even though the vast majority of them are penalized, themselves, by the Dominator Hierarchy in one way or another.
+Meanwhile, most of those higher up on the rankings know exactly what is going on, at least with the strands they rank high upon, and have no interest in loosening the power that keeps them privileged and advantaged.

-Liberals, however, even if they also don't comprehend the full scope of this damning hierarchy, are continually chipping away at its various strands, hoping to at least loosen the bindings.
-They have done a good job of raising the socioeconomic status of many different groups of people: the poor, women, people of color, workers, LGBT people, the disabled (physically and mentally), prisoners, as well as animals and the environment itself.
+Liberals, however, even if they have never heard of a Dominator Hierarchy and also don't comprehend the full scope of this institution and tradition, are continually chipping away at its various strands, hoping to at least loosen the bindings.
+They have done a good job of raising the socioeconomic status of many different groups of people: the poor, women, people of color, workers, consumers, LGBT people, the disabled (physically and mentally), prisoners, as well as animals and the environment itself.
 Liberals have sought protections and assistance programs for each of these traditionally lower members of the Dominator Hierarchy.
-They have cracked the Dominator Hierarchy, but not yet seen it crumble.
+They have put cracks in the Dominator Hierarchy, but not yet seen it crumble.

 We also clearly see the Dominator Hierarchy weakened or softened in more liberal countries and cultures, while it hardens and strengthens in conservative cultures.
 Thanks to liberal democratic principles, the Swedish and Dutch Dominator Hierarchies are far fairer than that of the conservative regimes of North Korea or Saudi Arabia or Somalia.
 But this does not mean that any modern culture is totally without a Dominator Hierarchy.
 It may be more pliable, equitable and lax in some places, but it is still there... ever being "conserved" by the local conservatives.